Manifests#

 add_task(path: Path, name: str, task: Task) None[source]#

-Persist a new task definition into path.
+Persist a top-level task definition into path.

 can_handle(path: Path) bool[source]#